UpstateIndie/UpstateIndie.github.io/_posts/2019-12-17-T3DPlayerAnim_I.md

 ---

 <h3>DISCLAIMER</h3>
-<i>I am not responsible for anything you mess up with your project as a result of following this.
-<br><br>
-Throughout this tutorial I will refer to Torque3D MIT as Torque.
+<i>Throughout this tutorial I will refer to Torque3D MIT as Torque.
 <br><br>
 Not every feature that Torque has to offer is going to be covered in this first tutorial, and the ones that are covered can be expanded upon and implemented in other ways.
 <br><br>